-I could see he was more disappointed than Evon.
+I could see he was more disappointed than Elaine.
 After all it was a secret so she didn’t know what she was missing.
 The helicopter pilot agreed he’d postpone their flight to the following day, but I would miss out on filming it as I would be at another wedding.

 I’d filmed lovely bridal preparation shots in the morning and captured the ambience of their intimate lunch with just seven guests and their beloved dog.